 2.6.4.
 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP causes a decline of O2 flux in the transition from State 3 to State 4.
 Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-The gradual decline of $Y{P \gg / O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of P{ν}/O_2 ratios (Gnaiger 2001).
+The gradual decline of $Y{P \gg / O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of P{ν}/O_2 ratios [51].
 State 4 respiration, L(T) (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
-O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P} , which coupled stimulates respiration to phosphorylation, $J{P} > 0$.
-Some degree of mechanical and loss of disruption mitochondrial integrity allows the exposed mitochondrial F1F0-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P} = 0$ (State 4o).
+O2 flux in State 4 is an overestimation of LEAKrespiration if any contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P^{\ll}}$, which stimulates respiration coupled to phosphorylation, $J{P} > 0$.
+Some degree of mechanical disruption and loss of mitochondrial integrity allows the exposed mitochondrial F1F0-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P{P}} = 0$ (State 40).
 On the other hand, the State 4 respiration reached after exhaustion of added ADP is a more physiological condition, i.e., presence of ATP, ADP and even AMP.
 Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).

 2.6.5.
-State 5 'may be obtained by antimycin A treatment or by anaerobiosis' (Chance and Williams, 1955).
+State 5 'may be obtained by antimycin A treatment or by anaerobiosis' [19].
 These definitions give State 5 two different meanings: ROX or anoxia.
 Anoxia is obtained after exhaustion of O_2 in a closed respirometric chamber.
-Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+Diffusion of O_2 from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia [51].